-While 2011-12 could be considered a bit of an off-year for Toutant, he returned to the top of the podium at the Winter X Games in Tignes in 2013, defeating fellow Canadian Mark McMorris, who he has known since he was 14.
+While 2011-12 could be considered a bit of an off-year for Toutant, he returned to the top of the slopestyle podium at the Winter X Games in Tignes in 2013, defeating fellow Canadian Mark McMorris, who he has known since he was 14.
 In his Olympic debut at Sochi 2014, Toutant was among the top qualifiers advancing directly to the final where he finished ninth overall.

-Getting Into Sport: Started snowboarding at age nine when he broke his skis and picked up his brother’s old board… At 14 he realized he could make a career out of snowboarding… Has always been an extreme guy, who if he wasn’t snowboarding would be skating, wakeboarding or doing motocross… Odds and Ends: Favourite food: sushi and thai… Enjoys skateboarding and wakeboarding, both of which help with his snowboarding… Enjoys playing poker with friends… Says that travelling the world since he was 13 has been the best education he’s had… Favourite Olympic memory is the men’s hockey team winning gold at Vancouver 2010…
+Getting into the Sport: Started snowboarding at age nine when he broke his skis and picked up his brother’s old board… At 14 he realized he could make a career out of snowboarding… Has always been an extreme guy, who if he wasn’t snowboarding would be skating, wakeboarding or doing motocross… Outside Interests: Favourite foods: sushi and Thai… Enjoys skateboarding and wakeboarding, both of which help with his snowboarding… Enjoys playing poker with friends… Odds and Ends: Says that travelling the world since he was 13 has been the best education he’s had… Favourite Olympic memory is the men’s hockey team winning gold at Vancouver 2010…

 |2014 Sochi||Snowboard||Slopestyle - Men||9|